Susi Susanti: Playing style

 Susanti was an extremely durable defensive player who liked to instigate long rallies to wear down her opponent's stamina and invite errors.
 That style was in contrast to most of the top female players of her time such as Bang Soo-hyun, Tang Jiuhong, Huang Hua, and Ye Zhaoying, who employed a more aggressive style.

 Susanti's matches against top-tier opponents were characteristically slow-paced and long, especially in the era of 15 points system when a player could only earn a point when she or he held the serve.
 Susanti relied on deep clears to the back line, limiting the chance of a fast-paced exchange, mixed with tight drop shots, forcing her opponent to cover the entire court.
 Susanti frequently covered her backhand side with overhead forehands, by relying on her quickness and back-arching suppleness.
 Relatively short, she often stretched her legs very wide to take low shots at the corners or away from her position.
 Developed from training, this leg-stretching, almost balletic maneuver became a signature pose which sometimes ended with a full leg split.
-In the later years of her career, Susanti incorporated more smashing into her repertoire, enough to put throw off opponents expecting only a game of attrition.
+In the later years of her career, Susanti incorporated more smashing into her repertoire, enough to throw off opponents expecting only a game of attrition.

 Personal life

 She is married to Alan Budikusuma (魏仁芳), a men's badminton Olympic gold medalist (also in 1992) and one of the top men's players in the history of the sport, a former Chinese Indonesian badminton player who excelled at the world level from the late 1980s to the mid-1990s.
 Together they have three children, Laurencia Averina, born 1999, Albertus Edward, born 2000, Sebastianus Fredrick, born 2003.
 When the eldest daughter was born, Indonesia was rocked by a series of civil outbreaks and violence.
-Susanti decided to name her daughter Laurencia Averina Wiratama, which means “peace”, hoping that he would bring about peace in the nation.
+Susanti decided to name her daughter Laurencia Averina Wiratama, which means “peace”, hoping that she would bring about peace in the nation.